exitus1/Video-Scripts/node.md

 The Node will need lots of time to download and sync.
 Currently the Decred Blockchain is 4.2 Gigabytes in size.

 When you start seeing logs saying **(inbound)** it means your node is accepting peer connections and now you’re officially part of the Decred network, helping it grow.
+Even if everything is configured properly, you won't see inbound conns for several days on average.
+The network is intentionally designed to favor nodes that have a track record over new nodes to help prevent things like a bad actor firing up a bunch of malicious nodes.

 If your Pi ever loses power, make sure to reboot it and re-run dcrd.
 It's also a good idea to use VNC to check up on your Pi every so often.

-Also make sure you follow the Decred Project so you don't miss any new releases.
+Make sure you follow the Decred Project so you don't miss any new releases.